f5devcentral/f5-big-iq-lab/docs/class8/module1/lab2.rst

 Once the BaDoS dynamic signatures have been computed, BaDoS blocks only the traffic matching the dynamic signatures, incrementing the "Blocked Bad request" counter.

+.. note:: In this lab, BaDoS is slowing down legitimate traffic, this is due to the fact we are using the same system to generate both good and bad traffic.
+          There is a feature where TCP sessions slow down affecting the entire system.

 L7 Behavioral DoS Profile update with Bad Actor Detection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^